eljonathas/portfy/README.md

 npm install
 ```

-_Check if you have Nodejs installed on your device._
+_Check if you have NodeJS and Git installed in your device._

 ## How to set informations 🔧
 In `user_information.ts` localized in **configs dir** on project directory, you can set your personal informations like biography, avatar image, social links and more.
 This is a template configuration file, and he is necessary to define project informations.